- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 One could say that SAP has done a poor job of explaining the distinction.
 I don’t think SAP is trying to be clear in this area and is primarily hoping customers are confused.

-- The less clear SAP’s customers are on where the potential benefits are coming from, the more the advantage swings to SAP when it comes to negotiating.
+- The less clear SAP’s customers are on where the potential benefits are coming from, the more the advantage swings to SAP when negotiating.

 - The more ability it has to market SAP HANA vs. Oracle as a differentiated offering.

-- The more it can position SAP HANA as worthy of a serious price premium.
+- The more it can position SAP HANA as worthy of a severe price premium.

 Something which goes undiscussed by SAP is how SAP HANA is both a technology strategy and a targeted strategy to push Oracle out of SAP accounts.